Contents

 This tells the browser:

-When a user clicks on this div, issue a PUT request to the URL /messages and load the response into the div
+When a user clicks on this button, issue a PUT request to the URL /messages and load the response into the button

 By default, AJAX requests are triggered by the “natural” event of an element: